ModelCar/Collision-Avoidance/README.md

 ```{r, engine='sh', count_lines}
 ./build_Xcode.sh
 ```
 ###3.
-If you want to use CLion from Jetbrains, just import the CMakeLists.txt file into CLion
+If you want to use CLion from Jetbrains, import the CMakeLists.txt file into CLion